marchelbling/marc.helbling.fr/content/post/2015-05-17-what-could-go-wrong.md

   meet what you expect from them:
    * listen to feedback
-   * be analytical to find what is not working (possibly ask for an external opinion to make sure you are not biaised in your analysis)
+   * be analytical to find what is not working (possibly ask for an external opinion to make sure you are not biased in your analysis)
    * make sure people understand your expectations and their mission
    * communicate as clearly as possible
 * beware of the team culture.
 Joking (aka trolling) about everything gives the impression that nothing